ddfon/federated-sns/stylebook.md

 - Only use *[sic]* if it was intentional and might cause confusion (e.g. issues are opened, or PRs submitted, to correct it)
 - Do not use *[sic]* if it is a proper noun (e.g. project or organisational name)

+## Languages

+This should not matter for this project, but in case a situation arises, this is our preferred style guide.

+### English dialect/variant

+Philippine English is preferred (it is a mix of Philippine, Australian, American, and English English).
+If one is not familiar with Philippine English, the following can be used (in order of preference):

+- Australian English
+- English English
+- American English

+#### Serial/series comma

+Serial, or series, comma (also called as the Oxford and Harvard comma), is a comma placed before *and*, *or*, *and so on*, and *etc.* in a series of more than three items.

+1. Use a serial comma
+1. Do not use a serial comma, if it will introduce ambiguity